tesla809/erc-20-tutorial/README.md

 The ERC-20 standard defines a common list of rules that all fungible Ethereum tokens should adhere to.
 Without adherance, developers will find it hard for others to use their token, reducing its utility and possible network effects.

-The purpose of the ERC-20 standard is to make any token implementation interoperable, reusable and composible across any application, like wallets, decentralized exchanges, lending markets and beyond.
+The purpose of the ERC-20 standard is to make any token implementation interoperable, reusable and composable across any application, like wallets, decentralized exchanges, lending markets and beyond.
 This common standard creates the building blocks for Decentralized Finance (DeFi).

 #### The ERC-20 API